erik-sn/fivem-3d-text/docs/README.md

 # Fivem 3D Text

 A Javascript based package for 3D text helpers roughly based on the Lua package [motiontext](https://github.com/ThatZiv/motiontext).
+The primary functionality is to display 3D text to the player when they are within range of a set of coordinates.

+Created based on [fivem-ts-boilerplate](https://github.com/d0p3t/fivem-ts-boilerplate) repo.

 In addition to the functions implemented this package implements a rudimentary [exponential backoff algorithm](https://en.wikipedia.org/wiki/Exponential_backoff) so that the client does not needlessly perform the distance logic over and over.
 It will instead try to update the retry interval based on the distance from the text coordinates.
-This should result in better performance by *only checking distance frequently when the player is close to the text coordinates* and otherwise increasing the retry interval when we are further away.
+This should result in better performance by **only checking distance frequently when the player is close to the text coordinates** and otherwise increasing the retry interval when we are further away.

 There may be some edge cases with very large or very small radii in which this has unexpected results.

 # Installation

+It is reccomended to not install this on your fivem server directly but rather add it as a dependency in your JavaScript package using npm.

 `npm install --save fivem-3d-text`